metadata-research/yamz/README.md

    minter_password = PASS (not the real password)

-A password found in the MINTER_PASSWORD environment variable, however, will be preferred over the file setting.
+A password found in the MINTER_PASSWORD environment variable will be preferred over the file setting.
 This password is used again in the API call to store metadata in a YAMZ binder on n2t.net.
 The main bit of metadata stored is the redirection target URL that supports resolution of